sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_2.rst

 worth covering, although nowadays EFA is just as easy to do given the power of desktop computers and can be less susceptible to bias than PCA, especially with a small number of factors and variables.
-We will use the same |bfi_sample|_ dataset as before.
+We will use the same |bfi_sample|_ data set as before.
 Much of the procedure is similar to EFA, so although there are some conceptual differences, practically the steps are the same,\ [#]_ and with large samples and a sufficient number of factors and variables, the results from PCA and EFA should be fairly similar.